danielagg/personal-blog-astro/src/content/blog/serverless-edge-pt2.md

 Pros:

-- No more cold starts
+- No cold starts whatsoever.
-- Even closer proximity to users and database: what if we deploy a server in Australia, but our DB is in West EU?
-Server is close to the user, but if our frontend calls 1 server call, but the serverless function calls multiple requests to the DB (get authorizations, get profile information, get avatar, get notifications, etc -> return user entity) --> poor server does round trips from AUs to EU, rather than if we had the server close to the database, than 1 call from AUS to EU, then 5 inner-EU calls
+- Close proxmity: if we address the previously noted point about not placing our backend service far from our datastores, close proximity still can be achieved.

-- Cost: with serverless, we are paying for the compute we've used, but with edge functions, we pay per request.
-This makes it difficult to compare the cost
+- Cost: with serverless, we are paying for the compute we've used, but with Edge Functions we pay per request.
+This makes it difficult to compare the cost, but Edge Functions tend to be cheaper, on average.
+In the following chapter, we will take deeper look on this point.

 Cons: